bleepr/bleepr.github.io/nantas.markdown

 its general lack of flexibility.
 Since most of the work was done in a separated back-end, using a simple ans small framework was definitely a sound choice.

-User management is usually a feature that is very easy to get wrong when building a website, so we decided to employ a widely used industry Flask plugin called `flask-login` to provide sessions management to the portal.
-With this not only we bootstrapped that feature relatively quickly, but relying on well tested features meant that most of the work could then just be creating a clean interface for user management without having to worry about writing up the functionality from scratch.

 Python was also chosen because of its remarkably broad selection of state-of-the-art scientific libraries.
 In particular, many widely used machine learning and data analysis libraries were already available to use for both